ZeroSSD/PaintVision/README.md

 clientSecret = "[YOUR CLIENT SECRET]" clientURI = "[SOME URI REDIRECT LINK]" # because we are using spotipy api, it should look something like http://localhost/7777 or any 4 digit port number
 ```
-4. After that, go back to the main directory, and run .\RhythmiBrush.bat for Windows and ./RhythmiBrush.sh for Linux/MacOS
+4. After that, go back to the main directory, and run .\PaintVision.bat for Windows and ./PaintVision.sh for Linux/MacOS
 5. It should automatically configure the python environment for you, and install the dependencies within, for any issues please refer to the [TroubleShooting](#troubleshooting) section

 ## Running the Project